SOLO Wilderness Module with Train NEK

-EVENTBRITE LINK for Sunday to Thursday, September 11-15
+EVENTBRITE LINK for Sunday to Thursday, September 11-15 (registration is closed)

-EVENTBRITE LINK for Wednesday to Sunday, November 1-5
+EVENTBRITE LINK for Wednesday to Sunday, November 1-5 (registration is closed)

 WHY THIS COURSE?
 SOLO’s Wilderness Module for Healthcare Professionals is an engaging, five-day, street-to-backcountry bridge course that upgrades current EMTs/Paramedics to the Wilderness EMT level, and other healthcare professionals to the Wilderness First Responder (WFR) level via a solid mix of classroom, practical skills and outdoor sessions.
 (This level of certification has long been recognized as the industry standard for outdoor professionals including river and mountain guides, search and rescue personnel, outdoor trip leaders, and others who expect to end up in remote settings with limited resources.)

 WHO IS THIS FOR?
 Join other medical professionals for an in-person retreat on how to provide high quality patient care when separated from definitive care by distance, time, or circumstance.
 Learn how to apply your skills and knowledge in remote locations and challenging situations without the same resources we use in the frontcountry, and gain deeper understanding of the challenges outdoor providers face in managing their patients.
 Helpful for EMTs, paramedics, nurses, PAs, doctors, and other medical providers in gaining WEMT or WFR without having to sit through all the information you already know.